hozkok/hozkok.github.io/_posts/2022-06-11-on-building-software-systems.md

     <figcaption><a href="https://en.wikipedia.org/wiki/Directed_acyclic_graph">[image from wikipedia]</a></figcaption>
 </figure>

 In the modern world software systems, most of the applications have complex data-driven logic.
 And when it comes to data, having cyclic relationships is extremely harmful and hard to manage.
-DAGs are very popular data structures for data pipelines and immutable structures.
+DAGs are very popular data structures for data pipelines and immutable structures in many languages leverage their power.
 If two data models depend on each other, there is probably an association that needs to be defined separately.
 If you have a cyclic relationship, you probably have a bad smell ([taste](#having-a-good-taste)) in the architecture.

 ### System Architecture

 When we build a system [of systems], how we define dependencies play a very important role on the complexity and reliability of the system. **Minimizing the moving parts** is one of the most important things and we should be conservative when it comes to introducing a new system level dependency for the new requirements.
-A new system level dependency potantially means more metrics, less fault tolerancy, less control over the system.
+A new system level dependency potantially means more metrics to watch, less fault tolerancy, less control over the system and added complexity, not even mentioning the security and versioning support.

-As with most things, simplicity is important.
 When it comes to systems architecture, simplicity is even more important.
 And a software system's simplicity starts with its system architecture.
 Once the system evolves into a complex system, there is no turning back.
 Fighting the complexity while evolving for the current needs is usually **infeasible** as discussed in the famous [Clean Code by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code).
+A software system is no different than a living organism, and we usually don't have the luxury to fully stop the world. _Evolution_ is an undeniable component of any software system.

 As stated by the famous Gall's Law;